Your best friend for file transfer

 Print a PDF to a File Server

-If you're using Mac OS X 10.4 or 10.5, create a workflow that consists of an Upload Files action, configured for your the server and remote folder where you want the PDFs to be uploaded.
+If you're using Mac OS X 10.5, create a workflow that consists of an Upload Files action, configured for your the server and remote folder where you want the PDFs to be uploaded.
 Then save the workflow as a Print plug-in: in Automator, choose File > Save As Plug-In, and choose Print Workflow from the Plug-in for pop-up menu.

 Now you can create and upload a PDF document to that server from the Print dialog of any application.
 In the standard Mac OS X Print dialog, click the PDF button, and choose your saved workflow from the PDF menu.
 The PDF is created and uploaded automatically.
 (The PDF uploaded to the server will have the same name as the file you're printing, followed by the .pdf extension.)